lurnid/temple-of-bel/README.md

 # Modeling

-3D modeling work for [#NEWPALMYRA](http://newpalmyra.org).
+3D modeling work for [#NEWPALMYRA](http://newpalmyra.org), started by Bassel Khartabil.
+See <http://www.wired.com/2015/10/jailed-activist-bassel-khartabil-3d-models-could-save-syrian-history-from-isis/> for the backstory.

+See <https://github.com/newpalmyra/newpalmyra.org> for website code and issues.

-Contacts and how to follow and get involved will be added at launch.
+See the website for how to follow and get involved generally, points of contact.
+Email to <info@newpalmyra.org> always welcome!

-More files added ongoing.
+More model files added ongoing.

 # TODOS

-* See the todo.md file.
+See the todo.md file.
 Do a todo, close a todo.

 # License